-- The law requires that the log be available for public inspection for the most recent 60-day period and that additions or changes to the log be made within two business days of the receipt of the information. - The law also requires that any portion of the log older than 60 days be made available within two business days of a request for inspection.
+- The law requires that the log be available for public inspection for the most recent 60 days and that additions or changes to it be made within two business days of receiving the information. - The law also requires that any portion of the log older than 60 days be made available within two business days of a request for inspection.

-For the purpose of this log, a "fire" is defined as "any instance of open flame or other burning in a place not intended to contain burning or in an uncontrolled manner".
-If a specific day is not listed, then no fires were reported on that day.
+For the purpose of this log, a "fire" is "any instance of open flame or another burning in a place not intended to contain burning or in an uncontrolled manner."
+If a specific day is not listed, no fires were reported on that day.